-They are responsible for a number of health problems such as: nasal and sinus congestions, runny noses, eye irritations, watery eyes, respiratory problems, coughs, throat irritations, skin irritations, headaches, sneezing and sneezing fits.
+They are responsible for a number of health problems such as: nasal and sinus congestion, runny noses, eye irritations, watery eyes, respiratory problems, coughs, throat irritations, skin irritations, headaches, sneezing and sneezing fits.
+Only a certified mold removal company can eliminate large mold problems that may be affecting your health.

 For the molds to thrive, they require: mold spores; food sources such as wood, cotton or drywall; darkness; warmth; oxygen; moisture such as water leaks, or humidity; and enough time (a minimum of 24-48 hours if the environment is conducive).

 A confluence of factors is responsible for the growth and proliferation of mold damage in the homes and businesses.
+There are various ways to remove mold from your home or business.
+However the main causes of mold are listed below.
 These are:

 High Humidity Levels